JP Smith (politician): Safety and security portfolio

 Since 2009 Smith is the mayoral committee member responsible for safety and security for the City of Cape Town.
 He spearheaded the adoption and implementation of two important by-laws.
 The Cape Liquor Law (2013-2014) regulating trading hours and a controversial dog by-law from 2010 to 2012.
 He also oversaw the expansion of the city's Metropolitan Police Force whilst fighting attempts by national government to assimilate it into the South African Police Service.
 Smith also introduced a number of specialised units within the Metropolitan Police to deal with land invasions, road offences, drugs and problem buildings.

-Interim DA Deputy Provincial Leader
+DA leadership positions

 On 7 May 2022, Smith was elected as the new interim deputy provincial leader of the DA in the Western Cape.
 He defeated DA Member of the Provincial Parliament Wendy Philander, Breede Valley mayor Antoinette Steyn and Breede Valley councillor Megann Goedeman.

-Deputy DA Federal Chairperson
+On 2 April 2023, Smith was announced as one of three deputy federal chairperson of the DA after the party's Federal Congress.
+In October 2023, Smith was elected chairperson of the DA's Metro Region which is based on the City of Cape Town Metropolitan Municipality.
+Geordin Hill-Lewis succeeded him as the deputy provincial leader of the DA in November 2023.

-On 2 April 2023, Smith was announced as one of three deputy federal chairperson of the DA.
+In the run-up to the DA's Federal Congress, Smith announced that he would be contesting the position of deputy chairperson of the DA Federal Council, instead of seeking re-election to his role as deputy federal chairperson.
+Smith made a shock endorsement when he endorsed Solly Msimanga against incumbent Ivan Meyer in the race for federal chairperson, which caused a considerable shift in the election's dynamics.
+Smith was elected one of three deputy chairpersons of the DA Federal Council on 12 April 2026.